majohdezo/VFXScripting/README.md

 1. Clone or download this repo
 2. Add the `cgpTools` folder inside the path Documents/Maya/scripts/
 3. Open Maya Script Editor
-4. Type the following commands to run:
+4. Type the following lines to run:

 ```
 import cgpTools.cgpLibrary as library